tempelaar-team/qclab-dev/docs/user_guide/algorithms/algorithms.rst

     from qclab.algorithms import MeanField

-After which they can be instantiated with a set of parameters:
+After which they can be instantiated with a dictionary of settings:

 .. code-block:: python

-    algorithm = MeanField(parameters=None)
+    algorithm = MeanField(settings=None)

-Here there are no parameters passed to the `MeanField` algorithm.
+Here there are no settings passed to the `MeanField` algorithm.

 .. toctree::
     :maxdepth: 1